onetwopunch/sanctify/README.md

 ## Usage

 Run sanctify as part of the pre-commit hook, which will make sure to find and deny secrets before commit and PR.
 You can use the [precommit hook project](http://pre-commit.com/) to easily integrate this script with your repo.
+You can also run as a standalone command.
+If it fails, you'll get an exit code of 1 otherwise, 0 so you can very easily integrate it into bash scripts.

 Sancitfy has very simple usage:

 ```
-Usage: sanctify [-r REPO_PATH] [-c CONFIG_PATH]
+Usage: sanctify [-r REPO_PATH] [-c CONFIG_PATH] [-d FROM_COMMIT..TO_COMMIT | -d FROM_COMMIT]
     -r, --repo REPO                  Repo to test
     -c, --config CONFIG              Configuration file in YAML
+    -d, --diff DIFF                  Specify a diff or commit from which to check secrets
     -h, --help                       Prints this help
 ```